leo-generali/personal-site/writing/2019/how-to-add-spoiler-elements-to-eleventy-blogs.md

   - javascript
   - eleventy
 footnotes:
-  - The finer details of this post will be <a href="https://www.11ty.io/" target="_blank">Eleventy</a> specific but the overall broad strokes should be applicable to a majority of websites.
+  - The finer details of this post will be <a href="https://www.11ty.io/" target="_blank">Eleventy</a> specific but the overall broad strokes should be applicable to any markdown backed blogs.
 ---

-I've always been a fan of technical tutorials that default to obfuscating elements of pages that are used in teaching process.
+I've always been a fan of technical tutorials that default to hiding elements of the pages that are used in the teaching process.
 It's easier said than done to promise yourself you'll try and solve a problem instead of just copying the code block and moving on with your day.
 Working through a problem is one of my favorite ways to learn something new, and my hope is to pass that on through this blog.
 Of course, if that's not something you're interested in, there is always the option to reveal the hidden element.
 This post will outline how I built the feature for this website.<sup id="a1">[1](#f1)</sup> Here is how it ended up looking:

 SPOILER_START
 ```js